nellbhealy/Chord-Builder/README.md

 # Chord-Builder
-Project idea for COMP580 with Gary Bishop
+Project for COMP580 with Gary Bishop

+To view project, go to lwbecker.github.io/Chord-Builder